HiConnorM/DarkZelda/README.md

-# DarkZelda
+# Zeldan Ring
-Dark Souls but its Zelda
+Elden Ring but its a zelda type